mattia-lau/polar/README.md

 A next generation Tiny Web Framework.
 To support both TypeScript and JavaScript.
 Add decorators supprt TypeScript for RAD.

 Even have many great frameworks, such as `Nest.js`, `express.js`, `koa.js`.
-But most of them are not peeflect.
+But most of them are not perflect.

 # Benchmark